AlaminXplore/MMPKAN-DTA/README.md

   - **novel-prot**
   - **novel-pair**

-> ⚠️ Ensure the dataset files are correctly placed in the **Data** folder before executing the script.
+> ⚠️ Ensure the dataset files are correctly placed in the **datasets** folder before executing the script.

 ---
 <h2>🗺 Generation of Pre-trained Embeddings</h2>